-Can be used in the car – Some harnesses can also be used as a car restraint.
+Can be used in the car – Some dog harnesses for car travel can also be used as a restraint.
 You just need to slip the handle through the seat belt straps to keep your pet safe when travelling.

 Training – When you put a harness on, some dogs go into work mode, making training easier; you can also use the rear and front attachment with a double-ended lead for training purposes.

 How to Get Your Pup to Love his Dog Harness

 If your dog runs away from his harness, you may be tempted to let him wear a collar instead.
 However, it is possible to overcome the problem with positive reinforcement training.
 Most dogs are quick to learn, but you will need some patience.
 First of all, you need to get the right harness that fits correctly.
 To do this, you need to measure their chest and neck and their weight with some harnesses.

 Let your dog get used to the harness by laying it on the floor so they can sniff it and receive a treat for not reacting badly.
 You could then try to get them to put their head through the hole with the encouragement of a treat.

 What you are doing is teaching your best pal that wearing a harness isn’t a bad thing, don’t take them for a walk immediately let them play with their favourite toy or get lots of cuddles when wearing a harness indoors first and they will soon forget the reason they hated it.